n., plural: rhizomes

 The rhizome is derived from the Greek word rhizoma, meaning “a bunch of roots”.
 Usually, rhizomes are confused with roots; they may look like roots but they are actually modified and advanced plant stems.

-Rhizomes are a specialized form of stems that can produce new shoots and roots while staying underground.
+Rhizomes are specialized forms of stems that can produce new shoots and roots while staying underground.
 These rhizomes store proteins, nutrients, starches, and glucose to help plants survive unfavorable environmental conditions.

 Types of Rhizomes